mcraiha/spine-unity-docs/Miscellaneous.md

 		return attachment;
 	}

+	/// <summary>
+	/// Creates a new AtlasPage from the given Material, and uses it to modify the given Attachment's AtlasRegion.
+This method will affect all skeletons using this Attachment.</summary>
-	// This method will affect all skeletons using this Attachment. static public void SetAttachmentRegionMaterial (Attachment attachment, Material material) {
+	static public void SetAttachmentRegionMaterial (Attachment attachment, Material material) {
 		if (attachment == null) return;